Utility Of PSAT Percentile Ranks

 How Do PSAT Percentiles Matter to You

-- Your PSAT percentile marks let you understand how better or worse did you perform in the PSAT, than the others who took the test in previous editions.
-Following are some of the significance of PSAT percentile:
+Why Is PSAT Percentile Important for You?Your percentile marks let you understand how better or worse did you perform, than the others who took the test in previous editions.
+Following are some of the significances of the percentile:

 - While calculating the percentile and comparing the scores, true skill differences can be seen among the students of the same skill area.
 It is determined by applying the Standard Error in Difference (SED).
 A difference of 8 points (1.5 SED) or more indicates a true variation of skills.

-- The PSAT percentile score reflects a reliability coefficient.
-The reliability coefficient is a method to judge the fluctuation of a test-taker’s skills when he takes the PSAT more than once.
+- The score reflects a reliability coefficient.
+The reliability coefficient is a method to judge the fluctuation of a test-taker’s skills when he takes the test more than once.
 Hence, if your percentile remains constant, then you will have a reliability coefficient of a perfect one, which means your skill level has remained static.
 Any shift upward or downward from a unit reliability coefficient shows a change in skill level.

 - Another significance is that it provides a relative score difference than absolute score difference.
 This increases your chance of getting your scholarship, as the NMSC officials will be able to compare your performance in a more efficient way.

 The above article brings forth the importance of the percentile marking system.
 It shows how percentile is advantageous for the test-takers.
 A good percentile score is around 80th to 89th while the best is, of course, the 99th percentile.